jpvanoosten/VolumeTiledForwardShading/README.md

 The project has a dependency on the DirectX 12 SDK.
 The DirectX 12 SDK is installed with the Windows Game SDK that must be selected when installing Visual Studio 2017.

-# Requirements

-This is a Windows project built and tested on Windows 10 with DirectX 12.
-The demo has a dependency on Windows 10 (64-bit) and requires a GPU that supports DirectX 12.

-The project was built using Visual Studio 2017 (msvc141) and require the Microsoft Visual Studio 2017 C++ Runtime to be installed before running the demo.
-The installer for the MSVC141 runtime can be found in the ./vs_2017/ folder.
-Install the vc_redist.x64.exe to run the demo.
-Installing the Visual Studio 2017 C++ redistributable is only required when the Visual Studio development environment is not installed.

 # Installation